marcuspramirez/Clickit-Drinkit/README.md

 # Clickit-Drinkit

-User Story
-AS an app user in quarantine
-I WANT an application that helps me to learn how to make cocktails
-SO THAT I can make multiple varieties of cocktails on the fly
+This app was created to allow users to learn how to make their favorite drinks, or even better, discover new ones.

 Acceptance Criteria
 GIVEN I am using the app